Discretionary Assistance Fund

 Cold weather payments

-Cold weather payments are made when your local temperature is either recorded as, or forecast to be, an average of zero degrees Celsius or below over 7 consecutive days.
+Cold weather payments are made when your local temperature is either recorded as, or forecast to be zero degrees Celsius or below over 7 consecutive days.
 You can use the GOV.UK cold weather payment page to find out if your area is eligible for a payment.

 Find out more about cold weather payments